partikelir/technocrat/readme.md

 To build Pendrell after modifications: `gulp`.

-Note: Compass is *not* included by default, nor is it required.
+Pendrell is written in Sass without Compass.
+[Normalize.css](https://necolas.github.io/normalize.css/) and [Eric Meyer's reset](http://meyerweb.com/eric/tools/css/reset/) are integrated by default.
+[Scut](https://davidtheclark.github.io/scut/), a lightweight Sass utility library, is also used.

-*Fork this repo and you'll be able to receive updates as development continues.*
+*Fork this repo to receive updates as development continues.*

 ### PLUGINS